UTDallasEPICS/Guides/webdev_pathway.md

 - Express is a web framework for Node.js
 - Makes it easier to build web apps and APIs
+- H3 is a more modern HTTP framework

 ```js
 // Load express